 WhiskyCast Virtual Tastings is your place to test your nosing skills.
 Each month, we bring together a panel of listeners either by Skype or in person at a whisky festival to taste and score whiskies.
 You generally won’t find the ultra-rare exclusive bottlings here…we focus on whiskies that you’re most likely to find at your local pub or retailer.
 You can listen here, or subscribe with iTunes or your favorite podcast app.
-If you’re interested in being on the tasting panel for an upcoming episode, just use our contact form to get in touch!
+Right now, the show is on hiatus, but will return later in 2017.
+If you’re interested in being on the tasting panel for an upcoming episode when the show returns, just use our contact form to get in touch!

 We’re back after a winter hiatus, and diving right into the controversy over “no-age-statement” whiskies.
 Our tasting panel takes on three of these “NAS” single malts, as Pat Goodfellow, Chris Anderson, Brett Gordon, and Brianna Gillespie taste The Glenrothes Vintage Reserve, Talisker Storm, and Laphroaig Select.
 We’re also honoring two whisky clubs as our Whisky Clubs of the Month!